Oatlands has operated as a wedding venue for over 30 years and also hosts showers, birthday parties, private teas, and more!

 Yes!
 Oatlands welcomes couples of all gender, orientation, ethnicity and religion.
 If you love each other and love Oatlands, we would be honored to have your celebration here!

-The 5 hour timeline typically includes a 30 minute ceremony in the lower gardens, an hour of cocktails in the upper gardens, and a 3 ½ hour reception in either the Carriage House, under the Oatlands Pavilion, or tented on the Front Lawn of the Mansion.
+The 5 hour timeline typically includes a 30 minute ceremony in the lower gardens, an hour of cocktails in the upper gardens, and a 3 ½ hour reception in either the Carriage House, at the Pavilion site, or tented on the Front Lawn of the Mansion.
 Additional time may be added for an additional fee.
 However, we are open to new ideas and exploring options to create custom packages.
 We want your wedding to be uniquely yours.
 Click here for a 5:30 p.m. ceremony and here for a 6:00 p.m. ceremony sample timeline!
 Oatlands is open to new ideas and any timeline that works for you.

 Generally, wedding parties may arrive up to 3 hours before the ceremony begins to prepare, and vendors require roughly an hour to breakdown.
 This time does not count toward your 5-hour rental.
 However, it is included in your package with no additional charge.
 Should you need more time, Oatlands can arrange this for an additional fee.